ispg-group/aiidalab-ispg/README.md

 ## Acknowledgements

-This project has been funded by European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 803718, [project SINDAM](https://cordis.europa.eu/project/id/803718)).
+This project has been funded by European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 803718, [project SINDAM](https://cordis.europa.eu/project/id/803718)), and the EPSRC Grant EP/V026690/1 [UPDICE](https://updiceproject.com).

 ## Local installation